dingusxmcgee/dingusxmcgee.github.io/_posts/2023-08-24-Fake-Software-Abusing-Real-Software-For-Fun-And-Profit-Part-1.md

 I have renamed this function to make its purpose clear.
 All it does it allocate a buffer of a supplied size.
 The buffer location will be stored in EAX upon completion.

-Stepping over this function one time and then right clicking on the value in EAX and selecting **'Follow in Dump - Dump 1'** will take us to an empty section of memory.
+Stepping over this function one time and then right clicking on the value in EAX and selecting **'Follow in Dump - Dump 1'** will take us to an empty section of memory, where we can watch some magic happen.

 [![8-24-23_20.png](/assets/images/8-24-23/8-24-23_20.png)](/assets/images/8-24-23/8-24-23_20.png)